In C#, tuples are lightweight data structures that allow grouping multiple values of different types into a single unit.

 Console.WriteLine($"Sum: {result.sum}, Product: {result.product}"); // Print the results

-In this example, the Calculate method returns a tuple containing the sum and product of two integers.
+returns a tuple that contains the sum and product of two integers.

-Tuples as method parameters
+Tuples as Method Parameters

 Tuples can also be used as parameters in methods, allowing multiple values to be passed in a single unit: